splunk/observability-workshop/docs/mac/terraform.md

-# Using Terraform - Lab Summary
+# Monitoring as Code - Lab Summary

-* Initialize the SignalFx Provider.
+* Initialize the Terraform[^1] SignalFx Provider.
 * Run Terraform to create SignalFx detectors and dashboards from code using the SignalFx Terraform Provider.
 * See how Terraform can also delete detectors and dashboards.